redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 )
 ```

-Now we don't need to mock anything, and a simple equality test will suffice.
+Now we don't need to mock anything, and a basic equality test will suffice.

-The advantage of those *declarative calls* is that we can test all the logic inside a Saga by simply iterating over the Generator and doing a `deepEqual` test on the values yielded successively.
+The advantage of those *declarative calls* is that we can test all the logic inside a Saga by iterating over the Generator and doing a `deepEqual` test on the values yielded successively.
 This is a real benefit, as your complex asynchronous operations are no longer black boxes, and you can test in detail their operational logic no matter how complex it is.

 `call` also supports invoking object methods, you can provide a `this` context to the invoked functions using the following form: